vitobru/kurobot/README.md

 pacman -S redis
 ```

-Please note that Windows is not supported, you will need to fix the issues yourself.
+Please note that Windows is not fully supported yet, you will need to fix the issues yourself.

 **Team:**

 Lead Programmers - vito and alatartheblue42

-**Contact:** [lillieerinhp@gmail.com](mailto:lillieerinhp@gmail.com) if you wanna email me about the progress.
+**Contact:** [Click here](mailto:lillieerinhp@gmail.com) if you wanna email me about the progress.
 Otherwise, just tweet me [@lillieerinw](https://twitter.com/lillieerinw/).